SaschaWillems/ModernVkTriangle/README.md

 };
 ```

-Next we specify how [vertex attributes](https://docs.vulkan.org/refpages/latest/refpages/source/VkVertexInputAttributeDescription.html) like position and texture coordinates are slaid out in memory.
+Next we specify how [vertex attributes](https://docs.vulkan.org/refpages/latest/refpages/source/VkVertexInputAttributeDescription.html) like position and texture coordinates are laid out in memory.
 This exactly matches our simple vertex structure:

 ```cpp
 std::vector<VkVertexInputAttributeDescription> vertexAttributes{